-- Upper shelves– The RV refrigerator shelves on the upper section is the second warmest spot in your RV fridge but has a consistent temperature compared to the door.
+- Upper shelves– The RV refrigerator shelves on the upper section are the second warmest spot in your RV fridge but have a consistent temperature compared to the door.
 Food that doesn’t require cooking is perfect for this spot.

 - Bottom shelves– This is the coldest area in the fridge and is a great location to store your milk, cheese, and eggs.
 It is possible to store meat in this area but make sure that they are inside plastic bags or containers so it won’t come directly into contact with other food.